NOTES: Thank you, everyone, who left reviews or favorited other stories in this series. I'm so happy y'all are enjoying these stories. :)

 "Doctor McKay?
 What's happening?"
 Wagner called from the doorway.

 "Get out of here," Rodney ordered.
-He glanced up to see Wagner still standing just inside the maintenance room.
+He glanced up and saw Wagner standing just inside the maintenance room doorway.
 "Go!
 I've got this."

 Rodney turned back to the transformer as an ominous buzzing sound started, and the pulsing suddenly stopped, plunging the room back into darkness.
 The buzzing increased, and Rodney glanced at the transformer and swallowed.